Civic + Government

 More than 55 million constituents are served by Fentress Architects-designed civic buildings each year.

 Fentress Architects is guided by the humanistic ideals that a building must work well for its users as well as speak of and to its culture and community.
 Designing to context is the act of creating structures that love the ground on which they stand.
 We are mindful that architecture can impact the relationship of a community to its systems of government.
-Therefore, it is our responsibility to herald the hallmarks of humanity; to imbue the lines, textures and volumes of these spaces with democratic ideals.

 During the last fifty years we have seen entrances to our civic buildings not only brought down to street level from their previous two or three story rises, but also made more inviting with ample landscaping and transparent façades.
 Interior atria now welcome and orient, rather than overshadow and alienate patrons.

-—Brian H. Chaffee, FAIA, LEED AP BD+C, Principal
+—Brian H. Chaffee, FAIA, LEED AP BD+C

 - Ralph L. Carr Colorado Judicial Center, TAP Building Information Model (BIM) Award, American Institute of Architects (AIA) National Chapter, 2013